valtrix/valtrix.github.io/general/_posts/2019-10-25-using-sting-release-package.markdown

 The STING release package also makes the snippet test development framework available to the users.
 This could serve as a foundation for all the RISC-V stimulus development activities for the users.
 A more detailed blog on this will be published in near future.

 To summarize, STING release packages have been designed to provide a lightweight and effective mechanism to achieve user's verification goals quickly.
-Write to [contact@valtrix.in][mailto:contact@valtrix.in] to find out how STING can fit in your environment and be pivotal in solving the unique challenges in verification of your RISC-V implementations.
+Write to [contact@valtrix.in](mailto:contact@valtrix.in) to find out how STING can fit in your environment and be pivotal in solving the unique challenges in verification of your RISC-V implementations.

 [sting_link]: https://valtrix.in/sting/
 [imperas_link]: http://www.imperas.com/